animatedmax/spring-data-geode/src/main/markdown/reference/region.md

-3.  (optional) In cases where particular application domain objects have not been annotated with Spring Data for GemFire's `@Expiration` annotations at all, but the GemFire Region is configured to use {sdg-acronym}'s custom `AnnotationBasedExpiration` class to determine the expiration policy and settings for objects stored in the Region, you can set “default” expiration attributes on the `AnnotationBasedExpiration` bean by doing the following:
+3.  (optional) In cases where particular application domain objects have not been annotated with Spring Data for GemFire's `@Expiration` annotations at all, but the GemFire Region is configured to use SDG's custom `AnnotationBasedExpiration` class to determine the expiration policy and settings for objects stored in the Region, you can set "default" expiration attributes on the `AnnotationBasedExpiration` bean by doing the following:

 </div>